p2xai/gronka/_posts/2025-11-29-clean-slate-reset.md

 ## lessons learned

-if there's one thing we learned from this, it's that maybe we should have warned people first. or at least made backups. but hey, live and learn, right?

-**what we'll do differently next time:**

-- maybe give advance notice (probably not, but we'll consider it)
-- document the reset process better (we did add a script, so that's something)
-- consider incremental cleanup instead of nuclear option (nah, full reset is more fun)
+we recognize that advance notice would have been preferable. going forward, we'll consider providing advance notice for similar operations and continue to document the reset process.

 ## moving forward

-gronka is still here, still working, still ready to convert your videos to gifs. we just don't have any of the old stuff anymore. think of it as a digital spring cleaning, except it's november and we threw everything away.
+gronka is still fully functional and ready to convert your videos to gifs. all previous conversions have been removed from the system.

-if you need something converted, just use the bot like normal. it'll work fine. you just won't find any of your old conversions in the system anymore. and remember, any new stuff you upload to r2 will only stick around for 72 hours before it gets automatically deleted. so if you want to keep your conversions longer, make sure to download them within that window.
+if you need something converted, use the bot as normal. it will work fine. you just won't find any of your old conversions in the system anymore. remember, any new files you upload to r2 will only remain for 72 hours before being automatically deleted. if you want to keep your conversions longer, make sure to download them within that window.

 ## questions?

-if you have questions, concerns, or just want to complain about us deleting your stuff, feel free to open an issue on github. we probably won't be able to restore anything (because it's gone), but we're happy to explain why we did what we did.
+if you have questions or concerns, feel free to open an issue on github. we won't be able to restore anything, but we're happy to explain why we did what we did.

-or don't. we get it. sometimes you just need to delete everything and start fresh. we did.

 ---

-**tl;dr:** we deleted everything. it's gone. start over. the bot still works. r2 expiration is now live (72 hours). sorry not sorry.
+**tl;dr:** we deleted all stored media. the bot still works. r2 expiration is now live (72 hours).